IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 Entities can be added to the domain modeler by right-clicking on the background and selecting the `New Class` option.
 Alternatively, they can also be added in the tree view by right-clicking on a folder and similarly selecting the `New Class` option.

-Create a `Pet` entity and then right-click it (on either the visual diagram's block, or the tree view element) and select the `Add Attribute` option to add the following attributes:
+Create a `Pet` entity and then right-click it (on either the visual diagram's block or the tree view element) and then select the `Add Attribute` option to add the following attributes:

 - `name` of type `string`
 - `birthDate` of type `date`